cjmccaskill/cjmccaskill/README.md

 ### Hi there 👋

+Let introduce myself.
+I am a positive, energetic, and results-oriented Web Developer possessing comprehensive experience successfully meeting and exceeding goals within remote team environments.
+Utilizing strong attention to detail on every line of code, every unit test, and every commit message.
+Demonstrated history clearly communicating complex ideas to diverse technical and non-technical audiences.
+Lifelong learner with a growth mindset who is passionate about designing great user experiences and building truly great applications for the web.
+Meticulous self-starter with a strong work ethic who consistently meets deadlines while managing multiple projects.

 <!--
 **cjmccaskill/cjmccaskill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.